digital-science/dimensions-network-gen/README.md

                         created networks.
   -f, --fulldimensions  Query using the full Dimensions dataset, instead of
                         the COVID19 subset (note: requires subscription).
-  -s, --server          Start the webserver.
+  -r, --runserver       Run the webserver.
   -p, --port INTEGER    Specify the port on which the webserver should listen
                         for connections (default: 8009).
   --verbose             Verbose mode